7 Game-Day Recipes You Can Totally Eat While Glued to the Couch

-Even if your team got knocked out in round two or your bracket is totally busted (isn’t everyone’s this year?), tuning in for the last of college basketball’s March Madness typically rewards with suspenseful, fun games to watch with a group.
+Even if your team gets knocked out in round two or your bracket is totally busted, tuning in for the college basketball’s March Madness typically rewards with suspenseful, fun games to watch with a group.
 Plus, a last-minute party is a great excuse to bust out those hearty, cheesy recipes one last time before the warm weather truly hits across the country.
 These dishes are satisfying to munch on and easy to eat when you’re squished on the couch with your friends.

 Game Day Chili (above)